 Dehydration is excessive loss of water from the body.
-This can happen for numerous reasons but in sport, failure to take on sufficient fluids will affect your performance.
+This can happen for numerous reasons but in sports, failure to take on sufficient fluids will affect your performance.
 Here we explain how dehydration affects performance and how to prevent it.

 What causes dehydration?